github/docs/content/admin/enterprise-support/about-github-enterprise-support.md

 {% data variables.product.product_name %} includes {% data variables.contact.enterprise_support %} in English{% if enterpriseServerVersions contains currentVersion %} and Japanese{% endif %}.

 {% if enterpriseServerVersions contains currentVersion %}
-You can contact {% data variables.contact.enterprise_support %} through {% data variables.contact.contact_global_portal %} for help with:
+You can contact {% data variables.contact.enterprise_support %} through {% data variables.contact.contact_enterprise_portal %} for help with:
  - Installing and using {% data variables.product.product_name %}
  - Identifying and verifying the causes of suspected errors